Taiwanese Three Cup Chicken (San Bei Ji)

 - Uncover and increase the heat to high.
 Continue to cook to reduce the sauce a little, about 3 minutes.
 Add the fresh Thai basil leaves (as much as you want) and stir.
 Remove the pan from the heat.

 - Drizzle in the remaining 2 tablespoons of sesame oil and let the chicken rest for 5 minutes before you serve.
 The sauce will thicken more as it rests.
-Serve hot with rice.
+Serve hot with rice and vegetable side dish (see note below).

 Oh my, chicken wings at a whole different level.
 So tasty and not so difficult.
 I hust used frozen party wings and they were great!